jinote/yelp-analysis-project/README.md

 # Analyzing 10Gb of Yelp Reviews Data

 For this project, I used a Spark Cluster on AWS EMR for loading and running some analysis on Yelp’s Reviews and Businesses dataset (about 10gb) from Kaggle.
-I run my analysis via Jupyter Notebook and the expected output artifact is Analysis.ipynb file.

 **Technology used**<br>
-Python (Spark SQL)
+- Programming Language: Python (Spark SQL)
+- Service: EMR, S3, Jupyter Notebook

 **Cluster Configuration**